SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-02-adrotator-release-for-xna.markdown

                                                 # Orientation Changed

-                                                One thing we acutely realised with the XNA version is that we needed to handle orientation manually, so together with the AdPosition property we added a method to automatically update the position of the control based on the orientation of the device.&nbsp; At present the AdRotator control does it is best to position the Ads in the centre of the area of the screen where you placed the ad.
+                                                One thing we acutely realised with the XNA version is that we needed to handle orientation manually, so together with the AdPosition property we added a method to automatically update the position of the control based on the orientation of the device.
+At present the AdRotator control does it is best to position the Ads in the centre of the area of the screen where you placed the ad.